RakeshKanthClarkson/MachineLearning/README.md

 <img src='imgs/sample.png' width=1000>

 Here, our target varibale is **'CHURNED'** therefore will remove rows whose 'churned' column has null values.

+How do we define Churn ?

+Customers who has not shopped with us for the past 12 months are labelled as Churned.

 ```python
 print("Shape of the dataset:",ecom_df.shape)